ksylvan/puppet/README.md

     $ vagrant ssh master
     vagrant@master:~$ /vagrant/initialize_master.sh

+It is critical that the agent initialization be run first (so it can register itself as a client of the master).

 The result will be the sudo/ module will be applied to the agent (from the puppet master machine) and you can see that by looking at /etc/sudoers on the agent machine.